Amzo/Sign-Language/README.md

 ### Train

 This tab allows fitting the convolutional neural network.
 Browse to the necessary data and select a model output folder.
 The training is done in 3 splits for a specified number of epochs.
 The model consists of an Xception model as a base for transfer learning, as well as a model for the fingerpoints from the csv file.
 The output layers of these two models are concatenated.
+Training will be painfully slow without GPU accelleration and is advice to avoid training the CNN if no GPU is available.
+The use of the KNN should be used in this case.

 This tab also allows fitting the KNN with the CSV data file to generate a fitted model which is saved as a pickle file.

 ### Capture

-The capture tab focuses on collecting data such as the images sabed as (100x100) pixels, as well as writing the finger datapoints to a csv files.
+The capture tab focuses on collecting data such as the images saved as (100x100) pixels, as well as writing the finger datapoints to a csv files.
 The necessary directories for the data to be saved to are created automatically by the software.